The 5 Most Common Mazda RX-8 13B Engine Problems

 And my favorite: a redline a day keeps the mechanic away.
 Seriously, redlining these engines is good for them as it helps wipe away any carbon buildup.

-Mazda RX8 13B Renesis Reliability
+Mazda RX8 Reliability

-Unfortunately, the 13B-MSP engine is extremely unreliable.
+Unfortunately, the 13B engine is extremely unreliable.
 However, most of the RX-8 reliability problems are due to poor maintenance.
 That said, most of these engines will start to lose compression by the 100,000 mile mark because of the apex seals.

 Complete engine failure is not uncommon at the 80,000 mile mark either if the engine was poorly maintained.
 Even on a meticulously maintained 13B you are probably lucky to hit 125,000 miles before the engine needs a rebuild.